This page has been optimized for printing

 Enter file in which to save the key (/home/user/.ssh/id_rsa):

-You may either just press enter or specify a path to save the file, the default location is usually best however as SSH will look here for the key automatically when you are connecting to servers.
+You can either press Enter to accept the default location or specify a different path to save the file.
+The default location is usually the most convenient, as SSH will automatically look for the key there when connecting to servers.

-Next it will ask you for a passphrase:
+Next, it will prompt you for a passphrase:

 Enter passphrase (empty for no passphrase):

-The passphrase is used to encrypt the key on your hard disk, you will need to enter it each time you want to use your key.
-Note that you will not see any characters typed as you type your passphrase, this is to prevent a shoulder surfer from seeing how long your password is.
-This step is optional and you may just press enter, however, we do not recommend this as it leaves your key vulnerable to anyone that gains unauthorized access to your computer.
+The passphrase is used to encrypt the key on your hard disk.
+You'll need to enter it each time you want to use your key.
+Note that as you type your passphrase, no characters will be displayed to prevent shoulder surfers from seeing its length.
+This step is optional, but we highly recommend using a passphrase to enhance security.
+Press Enter if you don't want to set a passphrase.

-It will then prompt for the confirmation of your passphrase:
+It will then ask you to confirm the passphrase:

 Enter same passphrase again: